All Episodes

 You know, they're not reporting the news.

-They're not even it's not enough to say that they are advancing an agenda.
+They're not even, it's not enough to say that they are advancing an agenda.

 They are just propagandists now.

-We can go back and we can find these audio sound bites and we can get the text of Hillary Clinton's floor speech supporting the war in Iraq and all these horrible things that she was saying about Saddam while she claims it was the result of her own assessment and her own research.
+I mean, for come on, we can go back and we can find these audio soundbites and we can get the text of Hillary Clinton's floor speech supporting the war in Iraq and all these horrible things that she was saying about Saddam while she claims it was the result of her own assessment and her own research.

 So we have that bite coming up.

-Plus, we didn't talk about this much yesterday, but how about Hillary saying that she resents Bush saying that the war on terror will not be over by the time she takes office in 2009.
+Plus, we didn't talk about this much yesterday, but how about Hillary saying that she resents Bush saying that the war on terror will not be over by the time she takes office in 2009?

 She resents that, and she wants all that stuff taken off the table and wrapped up, however it is to be done, even if we lose, just so she has a clean slate.

-Now, you know, uh that's cool.
+Now, you know, that's cool.

-We ought to we ought to make that part of presidential politics and put this in the Constitution that every issue facing the country be uh uh before a new president is set to be inaugurated.
+We ought to make that part of presidential politics and put this in the Constitution: that every issue facing the country before a new president is set to be inaugurated, the current president, the outgoing president, has to fix it all before the new president takes office.

-I mean, this is absurd.
+This is absurd.

 She resents it.